tytydraco/yessleep/out/My_house_has_been_growing_hair.md

 I moved to my house in late September and the temperature was falling fast.
 Luckily for me, I had an open brick fireplace in the basement with a woodpile next to it ready for use.

-I built my first fire when and began warming my hands up when it blew out towards me with a *chewf!!*
+I built my first fire and began warming my hands up when it blew out towards me with a *chewf!!*

 "Excuse me?"
 I asked agitated.
 I built a couple more fires, the third being the most successful but the flames danced and...formed into a movie?
 It's hard to explain but the embers changed and contorted to show what looked like the massacre of a foreign village with one man leading the charge, lobbing gernades into houses and slaughtering whole family's.